mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b><a href="#atlasstreaminstancespecclusterconfig">clusterConfig</a></b></td>
         <td>object</td>
         <td>
-          The configuration to be used to connect to a Atlas Cluster<br/>
+          The configuration to be used to connect to an Atlas Cluster.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>name</b></td>
         <td>string</td>
         <td>
-          Human-readable label that identifies the stream connection<br/>
+          Human-readable label that identifies the stream connection.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b><a href="#atlasstreaminstancespecprojectref">projectRef</a></b></td>
         <td>object</td>
         <td>
-          Project which the instance belongs to<br/>
+          Project which the instance belongs to.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b><a href="#atlasstreaminstancespecconnectionregistryindex">connectionRegistry</a></b></td>
         <td>[]object</td>
         <td>
-          List of connections of the stream instance for the specified project<br/>
+          List of connections of the stream instance for the specified project.<br/>
         </td>
         <td>false</td>
       </tr></tbody>